ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 When a crash isn't coming from:
 * A limitation of the native code compiler
-* An genuinely unsafe function such as found in modules `Marshal` and `Obj`
+* An inherently unsafe function such as are found in modules `Marshal` and `Obj`

-It may be a language bug.
+it may be a language bug.
 It happens.
 Here is what to do when this is suspected:

 1. Make sure the crash affects both compilers: bytecode and native
 1. Write a self-contained and minimal proof-of-concept code which does nothing